relayrides/coding-exercise/README.md

 [sdb]: https://www.thumbtack.com/challenges/simple-database

 You must include a README that explains:

-1. how to execute your code
+1. How to execute your code
-2. your thought process
+2. Your thought process
-3. the performance characteristics of your solution
+3. The performance characteristics of your solution

 ##### How We Review Your Submission